 That means no fluff, like just adding words to make your content “long-form”.

 We’ve also started to use interactive quizzes inside our content, using a tool like Interact.
-Doing this gets the reader more engaged, interacting with the content, increases shares and gets them engaging with other content that the quizzes can funnel to.
+Doing this gets the reader more engaged, interacting with the content, increases shares, and gets them engaging with other content that the quizzes can funnel too.

 Marketing our Content: Regardless of how good a piece of content is, if no one knows about it, you won’t show up in any search rankings.